of Tactics?

 newspapers and magazines.
 If you watch the normal amount of TV,

+each day you'll have seen 100 TV ads.
 If your job were to simply do the average amount of watching,

 listening, and reading of the mass media, you'd be at it 8 hours